 “It’s Raining, I Saw It.”

-Murray is currently finishing a book titled The Semantics of Evidentials (to be published by Oxford University Press in 2016) that ties both of these research elements together.
+Murray's book The Semantics of Evidentials ties both of these research elements together.
 Every sentence in Cheyenne needs to be marked with how information is learned, the source of your information.

 For example, you cannot just say, “It’s raining” or “Sandy won the race.”
 You have to say something like, “It’s raining, I saw it,” or “Sandy won the race, I hear.”
 The marking of source of information is called evidentiality.
 Since every sentence in Cheyenne has an evidential, understanding how they work is crucial to understanding the language.
 Through studying the evidential system of Cheyenne, Murray puts forth a new theory of how language, including English, works.